 If NaNoWriMo Was a Fitness Challenge

-As a writer going on such an intense/exhausting/exhilarating/inspiring (choose your adjective) journey, it’s important to remember to take care of yourself.
+As a writer, going on such an intense/exhausting/exhilarating/inspiring (choose your adjective) journey, it’s important to remember to take care of yourself.
 After all, you’re wearing all the hats on this project.

-Writing as working out
+Writing as a workout!

-If I were participating in a workout challenge, I’d need to make a special point of caring for myself, body and spirit, to keep from losing ground.
+If I were participating in a workout challenge, I’d need to make a special point of caring for myself, mind, body, and spirit, to keep from losing ground.
 Some things I’d make sure to do:

 All the strenuous activity you’re engaging in will take its toll.
 The same is true of writing.
-When you’re feeling stuck, it can help to read pieces of writing that inspire you.
-Whenever I’m feeling uninspired or my writing sounds flat to me, I like to read a specific novel that originally inspired me to want to write mine (for me, that novel is Outlander).
+When you’re feeling stuck, it can help to read pieces of writing that inspire you, with your favourite beverage on hand.

 Sometimes just the metaphor of considering it to be a “race” helps me stay focused on the goal.
 Writing a novel is hard work, and November is an opportunity to do some of that hard work with the support of a great community of writers who are doing the same work.